dapr/docs/getting-started/getting-started.md

 runtime version: v0.4.0-alpha.4
 ```

-## Running Dapr on a Kubernetes cluster
+## Installing Dapr on a Kubernetes cluster
 When setting up Kubernetes you can do this either via the Dapr CLI or Helm

 ### Setup Cluster